insure logo

 Always read the fine print.
 If your HOA imposes a $10,000 assessment and your policy only covers $5,000, you’re on the hook for the rest.

-How to know If you need special assessment insurance
+Do you need condo special assessment insurance?

 “Condo loss assessment insurance is typically an add-on option the homeowner can purchase to cover property damages in the community’s shared areas that may exceed or not be covered by the association’s master policy,” said Jo Ann Bauer of Coldwell Banker Realty.
 “This could save the condo owner a hit to the wallet if the association levels an expensive special assessment to cover damages.”